shirleyp1097/shirleyp1097/README.md

 Hello, my name is Paris Shirley.
-I'm a college graduate looking to start a career in Software or Web Development!
-I'll be graduating from Codeup's Full-Stack Web-Development program in January.
+I'm a software developer from San Antonio, Texas.
+I graduated from the University of Notre Dame.

-🔭 I’m currently working on my final capstone project called Intellifridge.
-It's a web application that tracks the expiration dates for food in a user's fridge.
+🔭 I’m currently working on building a card game web application.

-🌱 I’m currently learning how to implement APIs in a Spring Boot application
+🌱 I’m currently learning how to implement APIs in a Spring Boot application.

 👯 I’m looking to collaborate on anything that will help me become a better software developer.